-Among front-load washers -- and, indeed, washing machines of all types -- no model earns more acclaim than the platinum steel LG WM8000HVA (Est. $1,200) and its white-cabinet identical twin, the LG WM8000HWA (Est. $1,000).
+Among front-load washers -- and, indeed, washing machines of all types -- no model earns more acclaim than the graphite steel LG WM8000HVA (Est. $1,200) and its white-cabinet identical twin, the LG WM8000HWA (Est. $1,150).
 The washers are recommended across the board by every expert who has reviewed them.
 Testers at Good Housekeeping found that the washer was gentle on clothing, yet cleaned well, especially in its normal cycle.
 They also noted that the washer did an exceptional job in its water retention tests; that means that clothes could need less time in the dryer, resulting potentially in even additional savings in energy costs.
-Overall, the washer earns a grade of A-.
+Overall, the washer earns a 4.5-star rating.

-While you can put a lot of clothes into the LG WM8000HVA and LG WM8000HWA, there are front-loading washers that can hold even more.
-Among those, the Samsung WF56H9100AG (Est. $1,630) is perhaps the most notable.
+While you can put a lot of clothes into the LG WM8000HVA/WM8000HWA and the two Kenmore washers, there are front-loading washers that can hold even more.
+Among those, the Samsung WF56H9100AG (Est. $1,300) is perhaps the most notable.
 Like the LG washer, the Samsung WF56H9100AG earns raves from virtually every expert.
-Good Housekeeping awards it an even higher A rating, Reviewed.com grants it an Editors' Choice award, and others put it at the top of their lists of recommended washers.
+Good Housekeeping awards it an even higher 4.5-star rating, Reviewed.com grants it an Editors' Choice award, and others make it a solid "Recommended" choice in comparative roundups.

 Reviewed.com says that the Samsung WF56H9100AG is the "world's largest residential washing machine," able to hold 5.6 cubic feet of laundry.
-Size could be an issue -- it measures a considerable 30 by 42 by 33 inches -- as could be the price tag.
+Size could be a curse as well as a blessing, though -- it measures a considerable 30 by 42 by 33 inches.
 That leads Chan to recommend it mainly for families that have unusually large laundry needs.

 Reviewed.com is a little less impressed with washing performance, which other reviewers describe as very good or better.
 No one disputes that the washer is fast, and one report states that engaging a SuperSpeed option cuts washing time by an additional 15 to 20 minutes.

-Among this washer's features is Self Clean+.
-Good Housekeeping is impressed, calling it "unique and useful."
+Among this washer's features is Self Clean+, which earns kudos from Good Housekeeping testers.
 That feature steam cleans the drum and gasket to cut back on mold and mildew -- one of the chief drawbacks to front loaders.
 A reminder to clean the washer after every 40 cycles is also provided.
-Efficiency is excellent, and the washer earns the Energy Star Most Efficient designation for 2014.
-The washer is covered under a one-year basic warranty, with coverage extending to two years on the control board, three years on stainless steel drum, and 10 years on the motor.
+Efficiency is excellent, and the washer is Energy Star Certified.
+The Samsung WF56H9100AG is covered under a one-year basic warranty, with coverage extending to two years on the control board, three years on stainless steel drum, and 10 years on the motor.
 The WF56H9100AG comes in Onyx (black).
-The same washer is available in white as the WF56H9100AW (Est. $1,440).
+The same washer is available in white as the Samsung WF56H9100AW (Est. $1,200).